saltyorg/docs/unused-pages/switch_to_local.md

 ### Copy your media from the cloud to that local storage

-First, halt all downloading on your saltbox machine; you don't need anything getting changed or added while you go through this exercise.
+First, halt all downloading on your Saltbox machine; you don't need anything getting changed or added while you go through this exercise.

 Depoending on you personal situation, you may or may not want to copy everything down from your cloud storage.
 If you do, though, this is going to be some variation on: